stfc/PSyclone/src/psyclone/tests/test_files/dynamo0p3/infrastructure/README.md

 files and create the corresponding ``.f90`` files.
 Since the Makefile relies on time-stamps, you need to provide the ``-B`` flag to ``make`` in order to enforce pre-processing of all files.
-The environment variable ``FPPFLAGS`` can be used to specify any macros required if you want to setup any non-default settings, e.g.:
+The environment variable ``CPP`` can be used to define the preprocessor to use, and the variable ``FPPFLAGS`` can be used to specify any macros required if you want to setup any non-default settings, e.g.:

 ```shell